xkazm04/guides-virtual/docs/How-to-support-fiat-currencies.md

 - When you send a payment from your bank account, you can revoke the supply from the connected user account.
 - You will then perform all internal transactions within the Tatum virtual accounts and your application ecosystem.

-For more information on how to support virtual accounts in a crypto exchange, please refer to the following workshop:
+For more information on how to support virtual accounts and currencies in a crypto exchange, please refer to the following workshop:

 https://www.youtube.com/watch?v=CGgyyTTv0yw&t=209s&ab_channel=Tatum